A topic from the subject of Literature Review in Chemistry.

 Providing light: Light energy is necessary for the photosynthetic reactions to occur.

-Observing bubble formation: The release of oxygen bubbles indicates that photosynthesis is taking place.
+Observing bubble formation: The release of oxygen bubbles is a direct observation indicating that photosynthesis is taking place.
+The rate of bubble production can be a measure of the photosynthetic rate.

 This experiment demonstrates several key aspects of the chemistry of life processes:

-• Photosynthesis: Plants use sunlight, water, and carbon dioxide to produce glucose (food) and release oxygen.
+• Photosynthesis: Plants use sunlight, water, and carbon dioxide to produce glucose (a sugar, their food) and release oxygen as a byproduct.
+The balanced chemical equation for photosynthesis is: 6CO2 + 6H2O + Light Energy → C6H12O6 + 6O2

-• Gas exchange: Plants exchange oxygen and carbon dioxide with the environment through their leaves.
+• Gas exchange: Plants exchange oxygen and carbon dioxide with the environment through their leaves (and stomata).

 Share on: